Amy Gottlieb: Biography

-Amy Gottlieb was born in 1953.
-Since the early 1970s, she has been involved in socialist and feminist activism.
-Her political involvement started with the peace movement and the civil rights movement.
+Amy Gottlieb was born in New York City in 1953.
+She arrived in Canada in 1972 to finish university, attaining a B.A. in Sociology from Trent University.
+Since the early 1970s, she was involved in socialist and feminist activism.
+Gottlieb's political involvement started with the peace movement and the civil rights movement.
 She met her first lesbian lover in 1973 and soon began to dedicate herself to queer causes as well.
-Since then, she has been an activist for numerous queer, Jewish, and artistic causes, including the Lesbian Organization of Toronto (LOOT), the Jewish Women's Committee to End the Occupation of the West Bank and Gaza, and MIX: the Magazine of Artist-Run Culture.
+Subsequently, Gottlieb was active in numerous queer, Jewish, and artistic causes, including the Lesbian Organization of Toronto (LOOT), the Jewish Women's Committee to End the Occupation of the West Bank and Gaza, and MIX: the Magazine of Artist-Run Culture.

+In June 1981, she spoke at The Toronto Marxist Institute with Gary Kinsman and Tim McCaskell at the public forum titled "Strange Bedfellows: Lesbians, Gays, and the left".

+In 1998, Gottlieb's portrait was painted for The ArQuives.

-In 2017, she published an essay discussing her experiences as an organizer of Toronto's first lesbian march titled "Toronto’s Unrecognized First Dyke March" in Any Other Way: How Toronto Got Queer (Coach House Books).
-Gottlieb's portrait was painted for The ArQuives in 1998.
+In 2017, Gottlieb published an essay discussing her experiences as an organizer of Toronto's first lesbian march titled "Toronto’s Unrecognized First Dyke March" in Any Other Way: How Toronto Got Queer (Coach House Books).

+In 2020, the Rise Up Feminist Archive published an interview with Gottlieb and well known feminists Sue Colley and Meg Luxton about becoming feminist activists.

+In 2022, the Globe and Mail published a first person account of Gottlieb's battle with cancer.

+In 2023, Spacing magazine interviewed Gottlieb about the early years of Pride organizing in Toronto and protesting the bath house raids.